Walgreens The Thread

 How is the flu diagnosed?

 It’s common for healthcare providers to diagnose the flu based on symptoms and an exam, especially during flu season when the flu is going around your community.
-Oftentimes, a flu test isn’t performed because if there is a high level of flu in the community and you have symptoms but test negative, guidelines recommend that you be treated anyway.
+Sometimes a flu test may not be performed because guidelines recommend that you be treated anyway if you have flu symptoms and are at risk for serious illness or complications.

 How to test for flu

 A flu test typically involves a healthcare provider collecting a sample from the inside of your nose or back of your throat using a sterile swab.
 The swab is then tested for the flu.
 You can schedule a COVID-19 and flu combination test at Walgreens.
 Depending on your state, a Walgreens pharmacist may be able to prescribe antiviral treatment if you test positive for the flu.
-We also provide an over-the-counter option to test for both COVID-19 and flu.
+We also provide over-the-counter options to test for influenza, COVID-19, and other respiratory viruses.

 How long does a flu test take?

-Flu tests performed in a healthcare provider’s office or clinic take about 10–30 minutes to get results, depending on the type of test used.
-Tests sent to a lab for analysis take longer to receive results.
+Rapid flu tests including RIDTs and rapid molecular assays take about 10–30 minutes to get results, depending on the type of test used.
+Other types of tests that can only be completed in a clinical setting are sent to a lab for analysis and usually take longer to receive results.

 How accurate is the flu test?

 Accuracy of the flu test depends on which kind of test is performed and the type of influenza that’s going around.
-While RIDTs are the most common flu tests, they are not as accurate as molecular assays, and they seem to be better at detecting the flu in children than adults.
+While RIDTs are the most common flu tests, they are not as accurate as molecular assays.
+RIDTs are more accurate when performed during the first four days of symptoms.
+However, because younger children tend to shed the virus for longer, RIDTs may detect influenza for more than four days after symptom onset.
 In general, if you receive a positive rapid test during a flu outbreak, it likely means you’re infected with the flu.
 Note that false negative (meaning the test is negative but you really have the flu) and false positive (meaning the test is positive but you actually do not have the flu) test results can occur.

 Are there at-home flu tests?